Merge

 ---------------------------------------------------------| e |---------------------------------------------------------| (0:0)-{_LABEL: Follows, _ID: 0:5, since: 1999}->(0:1) |---------------------------------------------------------

-Previous examples have shown how to merge single node and relationship pattern.
-It’s also possible to merge a complex pattern involving
+Previous examples have shown how to merge single node and relationship patterns.
+It is also possible to merge complex patterns involving multiple nodes and relationships.

 MERGE (:User {name:'A'})-[:Follows]->(:User {name:'B'})-[:LivesIn]->(:City {name:'Toronto'});MATCH (a:User)-[:Follows]->(b:User)-[:LivesIn]->(c:City)RETURN a.name, b.name, c.name;